-Local inspections of the outdoor play equipment are undertaken by Glendale in line with the ESCC Guidance on Outdoor Play Equipment document.
+Local inspections of the outdoor play equipment are undertaken by The play inspection company in line with the ESCC Guidance on Outdoor Play Equipment document.
 A certificated inspection is undertaken by a registered RPII (Register of Play Inspectors International) Inspector on an annual basis with records kept.